 For example, Twitter limits you to 140 characters per "tweet."
-So, if your purpose for having a Twitter account is to find employment, only "tweet" things that may draw potential employers to your profile and make them interested in what you are tweeting.
-Otherwise, they will breeze right past what you've written to pursue tweets that lead them to good candidates.
-Ultimately, employers will "unfollow" you if your tweets are often or always seem concerned with nonprofessional matters.
+So, if your purpose for having a Twitter account is to find employment, only "tweet" things that may draw potential employers to your profile and make them actually care about what you are tweeting.
+Otherwise, they will breeze right past what you've written on their way to tweets they can use in looking for good candidates.

+Ultimately, employers will "unfollow" you if your tweets are often or always seem concerned with non-professional matters.

 Spend some time learning the nuances of each site.
-One size does not fit all and you're the best judge of which sites are best for you.
+One size does not fit all and you are the best judge of which site(s) are best for you.

 Using social networking sites also means getting accustomed to certain informal nuances adopted by social networkers.
 For example, because Twitter provided no easy way to group tweets or add extra data, the Twitter community came up with hashtags.
-A hashtag is similar to other web tags - it helps add tweets to a category.
+A hashtag is similar to other Web tags - it helps add tweets to a category.
 Hashtags have the "hash" or "pound" symbol (#) preceding the tag, like so: #traffic, #followfriday, #hashtag.

 Employers are always drawn to people who have things in common with them.
 So, don't forget your alma mater.
-On all job search and networking sites, there's obviously a chance of connecting with an employer when you offer information about the school(s) you attended and the year in which you graduated.
+On all job-search and networking sites, there's obviously a chance of connecting with an employer when you offer information about the school(s) you attended and the year in which you graduated.